ivanDsky/RecipeApp/readme.md

   </tr>
  </table>

-Libraries used in this project
+Libraries and APIs used in this project
 ------------------------------

 * [Lottie][2]